the-senior-dev/sm_solid_js/README.md

 You can implement any of the solutions above.
 We recommend you try this in any codebase you are working with to make sure you fixate the concept.

+ > In modern JavaScript frameworks like `React` or `Vue`, the principle of **composition over inheritance** is widely embraced.
+This approach promotes building components by composing smaller, reusable pieces of functionality rather than relying heavily on class inheritance hierarchies.
+By favoring composition, these frameworks offer flexibility, reusability, simplification, and separation of concerns.
+`Components` are created by combining smaller components together, allowing for modular and scalable designs. `React` and `Vue` exemplify this principle through their component-based architectures, declarative syntax, and support for reusable building blocks.

 </details>

 ---